 Oh, and be warned that this episode isn’t just about the castrating Feminazi hag, it also features a bunch of lecherous chauvinist pigs.
 Both sexes are equally crapped on here, and everyone acts like an exaggerated cartoon character.

-The woman in question is Gina, who has a huge chip on her shoulder about men, given that her own history with pretty bad, to say the least.
-She is in cahoots with Jerry, and predictably enough, she is besotted enough to compromise her principles to retain his affection… to a certain degree anyway.
-The two of them plan to con a bunch of wealthy white men, only, there are twists and turns galore here as everyone seems out to back stab and cheat everyone else.
+The woman in question is Gina, who has a huge chip on her shoulder about men, given that her own history with them is pretty bad, to say the least.
+She is in cahoots with Jerry, and predictably, she is besotted enough to compromise her principles to retain his affection… to a certain degree anyway.
+The two of them plan to con a bunch of wealthy white men, only, there are twists and turns galore here as everyone is out to back stab and cheat everyone else.
 All over a piece of cemetery allegedly containing oil, too.
 Who will come out on top in this brawl of shrill, loathsome one-dimensional caricatures?

 Oh boy, this episode.
 I have to hand it to Priscilla Presley – she does her best to carry a thankless role with some degree of convincing bitchy attitude.
 But Gina, like everyone else here, is written like she is the result of some spiritual exorcism by the scriptwriter Scott Nimerfro after one too many bad interactions with his fellow human beings.
 And John Kassir is appropriately very annoying in his brief appearance as a non-ghoulish puppet.
 But still, ugh.
 Also, this episode contains plenty of hammy, really bad dialogues that aren’t amusing because they seem to be written by an octogenarian trying too hard to emulate the cool kids.